 How to solve it

-- Make sure your product page is using SEO keywords.
-This will help customers find what they’re looking for on search engines – this way, it’s easier for them to locate your brands’ products without ending up purchasing from your competition.
+- Make sure your product page uses SEO keywords.
+This will help customers find what they’re looking for on search engines – this way, it’s easier for them to locate your brand’s products without ending up purchasing from your competition.

-- Product webpage speed is one of the most important aspects of a great customer service experience on an online store.
-Customers don’t want to wait for a page to load, and if it takes too long they’re going to bounce and go to a store that has a their store optimised.
-Ensure your webpage speed is quick for a seamless experience.
+- Product webpage speed is one of the most important aspects of great customer experience on an online store.
+Customers don’t want to wait for a page to load, and if it takes too long they’re going to bounce and go to a store that is optimised for speed.
+Ensure your webpage speed is quick so you can offer a seamless experience.

 - Include a chat function on your product pages where your sales or customer service representatives are available during business hours, so your customers don’t have to wait for a callback.
-This isn’t necessary, but it will definitely help optimise your product page by providing your customers with another resource to answer their questions and make the customer experience more customer-focused.
+This isn’t necessary, but it will definitely help optimise your product page by providing your customers with another resource to answer their questions and make the experience more customer-focused.
 Make sure to check whether this function is in your budget and in time whether you are getting the return on investment.

-- Mobile-optimised website product pages and ecommerce store is critical.
-Ensure that when your customers are on your ecommerce store’s product pages on their mobile phones, they have no issues navigating via touch screen or scrolling.
-You can quickly check the devices your user bases is using with Google Analytics so you know exactly who you need to cater for.
-If you are yet to mobile-optimise your product pages, you have the potential to increase conversions dramatically.
+- A mobile-optimised ecommerce website is critical.
+Ensure that when your customers are visiting your ecommerce store on their mobile phones that they have no issues navigating via touch screen or scrolling.
+Google Analytics can quickly and easily demonstrate what type of devices are accessing your site, meaning you’ll know exactly who you need to cater for.
+Watch your conversions rise dramatically by optimising your site for mobile.

-It’s no surprise that a great ecommerce product page is the most important part of your website.
-To generate increased conversions and a stronger customer base, it is crucial to make sure that your product page navigation is user-friendly, informative, branded effectively and product page design best practices are followed.
-If you ensure these five potential mistakes are covered, then customers will be able to quickly find information on what they need, when they need and better yet, they’ll have an amazing experience while doing so.
+Great ecommerce product pages are the most important part of your website.
+To generate increased conversions and a stronger customer base, it is crucial to make sure that your product page navigation is user-friendly, informative, branded effectively and well designed.
+If you ensure these five potential mistakes are covered, then customers will be able to quickly find the information on what they need, when they need and better yet, they’ll have an amazing experience while doing so.